alema-r/Alessandro-Marcolini-Oniro/docs/ohos-build/index.rst

 Build Configuration
 ###################

-The build system recipes provide various functionalities that expose knobs and primitives.
+The build system's recipes provide various functionalities that expose knobs and primitives.

 .. toctree::